umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-8.md

 ## What are the limitations?

-In the following section, you can learn more about the limitations on migrating content from Umbraco 7 to Umbraco 8.
+In the following section, you can learn more about the limitations of migrating content from Umbraco 7 to Umbraco 8.

 ### Versions supported